10 Ways To Get Paid to Read Books at Home

 If you like to review books, becoming an online book reviewer may be for you!
 Many websites will offer free books plus a paid amount for reviewing books.

-• Online Book Club – This well established free online community targeted towards booklovers has been around for over a decade.
+Online Book Club – This well established free online community targeted towards booklovers has been around for over a decade.
+The pay is between $5-$60 for a review.
+You can make even a couple of hundred bucks per month when you establish your reviewer position.

 Narrate Audiobooks